LadInTheLab/repairpbc/README.md

 1. Validates input files to ensure a single, contiguous protein chain.
 2. Loads your .gro topology file and .xtc trajectory file.
 3. Identifies protein atoms (amino acids only).
-4. Tests for periodic boundary condition "jumps" by ensuring that no box-sized translations of the atoms result in the atom *reduce* inter-atomic distance - if they do, they are applied and propagated to downstream atoms.
+4. Tests for periodic boundary condition "jumps" by ensuring that no box-sized translations of the atoms *reduce* inter-atomic distance - if they do, they are applied and propagated to downstream atoms.

 ## Validation